bcgov/sso-keycloak/k6/README.md

 ## Setting up

+### Leveraging sysdig for extra metrics

+While load test run it is worth leveraging sysdig in the sanbox environments to detect latency in requests during testing.
+These monitorin alerts can be manually created in the sysdig dashboard, or added to the terraform [sysdig repo](https://github.com/bcgov/sso-sysdig).

+### Local environment

 **Developing and Running tests in a local environment**: If you would like to use a local environment for developing and running tests, there is a [podman-compose.yaml](./local_setup/podman-compose.yaml) file in this repository you can use to run our custom redhat image with a postgres database.
 To use it, from the [loca setup folder](./local_setup/), run:

 - `podman-compose up`